The Case For CAOs 🐮

 - As a registered business, the owner has the ability to open traditional bank accounts, sign lease agreements, accept traditional investment, and pay standard payroll.

 - The ability for a blockchain to control the ownership of the business, meaning that the owner can use some or all of it as collateral in a smart contract

 - The NFT could come attached to a crypto-wallet and a smart contract with governance procedures, putting it in an even better position to make commitments and transact on-chain.
 Imagine, for example, if transferring the NFT not only transferred legal ownership of the business, but also its accounts and on-chain relationships, all of which would be public and transparent.

 Efficient, user-friendly, borderless agreements

 Smart contracts move assets automatically, meaning that your business partner in Timor Leste (ranked last for contract enforcement) doesn’t have to worry about enforcing his revenue share agreement with you.
 You can set up a smart contract so that it only be changed procedurally, through a process in which all parties have control, protecting the rights of each party without limiting flexibility.

 The challenge here is making sure the business’ money is on-chain in the first place.
-I discuss this in detail in Procedures vs Contracts: Web3 beyond Artists, Fan Clubs, and Royalties, but essentially: centralized parties, what I call “anchors,” can help ensure that a business’ assets, its revenue, for example, is converted to crypto (most likely a stablecoin) and sent to a wallet.
+I discuss this in detail in Procedures vs. Contracts: a new(ish) agreement paradigm, but essentially: centralized parties, what I call “anchors,” can help ensure that a business’ assets, its revenue, for example, is converted to crypto (most likely a stablecoin) and sent to a wallet.

 Currently, smart contracts are most appropriate when either promising how money will flow in the future or when managing value that is quantitatively rather than subjectively determined (no computer code can determine if a designer’s work was “good enough”), but this will change as arbitration mechanisms like Kleros improve and blockchain lawyer guilds like LexDAO grow.